Overview of industry codes of conduct

 Nearly all retail banks subscribe to the Banking Code.
 There is now legal authority that the Banking Code forms part of the bank’s contract with the customer.
 Therefore, a breach of the Banking Code amounts to a breach of contract.

 - supply the terms and conditions of any banking services it offers to any person on request (cl 146);

 - promptly process instructions to cancel a direct debit authority and complaints about an unauthorised direct debit (without directing or suggesting that the matter should be raised first with the debit user) (cls 135, 136);

-- where a customer disputes a A debt that does not have to be paid until some future time.
-Being allowed to pay later, in the future, for something you are getting now. card transaction, claim a chargeback and not accept a refusal from the relevant bank unless it is made in accordance with the Chargeback Rules (cl 130);
+- where a customer disputes a credit card transaction, claim a chargeback and not accept a refusal from the relevant bank unless it is made in accordance with the Chargeback Rules (cl 130);

 - before offering, giving or increasing an existing credit facility, exercise the care and skill of a diligent and prudent banker in selecting and applying its credit assessment methods and in forming its opinion about the customer’s ability to repay (cl 49);